MitocGroup/deep-package-manager/README.md

 deep-security | Security Management Library | AWS IAM, Amazon Cognito deep-validation | Validation Management Library | -

-## Running tests
-To run tests you should have globally installed the following npm packages:
-> mocha
-> chai
-> mocha-babel
-> babel

-After installing the specified packages you can run from `./src` folder `npm run test`
 ## License

 This repository can be used under the MIT license.